 Your needs are individualized, so it makes sense that your questions are, too.

 Our admissions team is ready to answer your questions and can be reached at (651) 962-4135 or firstname.lastname@example.org.
 But if your questions need answers now, here are some quick answers to the most commonly asked questions.

 The Opus College of Business is accredited by AACSB, the Association to Advance Collegiate Schools of Business.
 The Health Care UST MBA program is also accredited by the Commission on Accreditation of Healthcare Management Education (CAHME).
 It is the only MBA program in the region accredited by CAHME, and one of 14 nationally with this dual accreditation.

-Each September, November, March and May you'll attend a three-day on-campus session which provides concentrated, face-to-face time with faculty and cohort colleagues.
+You'll attend three-day on-campus sessions nine times over the course of the program.
+These sessions provide concentrated, face-to-face time with faculty and cohort colleagues.
 On-campus sessions begin Thursday morning and end Saturday in the late afternoon.

 The amount of time spent each week on coursework varies greatly.
 Students can choose to allocate their time however they wish within the confines of the course assignments.
 The time of day and how long you work at one time is flexible and up to you.
 Students report, on average, spending 10-20 hours per week on combined coursework.

 Recent cohorts include individuals from HealthPartners, Fairview, United Health Group, Allina, UCare, Park Nicollet, HCMC, DeCare Dental, Medtronic, Hazelden Foundation, Children’s Hospitals & Clinics of MN, St. Jude Medical, CentraCare, Merck, Carle Clinic, Blue Cross/Blue Shield, Essentia Health, Marshfield Clinic, Sanford Health System, Sanofi-Aventis, Mayo Health System, State of Minnesota and numerous others.